 Because it helps our team if everyone is made aware of what’s going on in all sides of the business in order to either interject or ask a question, or for individuals to plan their own work around what was being done elsewhere.

 Slack is a team communication tool founded by Stewart Butterfield.
 It began as an internal tool used by Stewart’s company while developing a now defunct online game.

 You might also recognize Stewart’s name as being one of the Co-founders of Flickr so it should be no surprise that Slack is a rock solid platform that does incredible things for team management.

-The FooPlugins.com team started using Slack a couple of months ago, and it has changed the way our company works.
+The FooPlugins.com team started using Slack some time ago, and it has changed the way our company works.

 1. All Team Communication is in One Place

 As I mentioned above, one of the main pain points for our team was the varied ways in which we were communicating.
 It quickly became overwhelming to keep track of email threads a mile deep, Skype conversations, text messages, and other places in which we were talking with each other.

 Slack communications happen all in one place and can be segmented by creating Channels for various topics.
 You can assign your users to as many (or as few) channels as you need in order to keep topics visible to the team members involved.

 Here’s a screenshot of our Slack portal at the time of this writing.
 The Channel selected in this image is our blog feed channel.
 This is a great way for our entire team to keep up with our company blog posts, and the posts on the personal sites of our team members.